asalatto/cpacc-study-guide/2-accessibility-and-universal-design/e-universal-design.md

 The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities.

 * Use different modes (pictorial, verbal, tactile) for redundant presentation of essential information.
-* Provide adequate contrast between essential information.
+* Provide adequate contrast between essential information and its surroundings.
+* Maximize legibility of essential information.
-* Differentiate elements in ways that can be described.
+* Differentiate elements in ways that can be described (ie, make it easy to give instructions or directions).
 * Provide compatibility with a variety of techniques or devices used by people with sensory limitations.

 Examples: